zhoug0x/mferbuilder-sdk/README.md

-# mferbuilder-SDK
+# mferbuilder-sdk

-> the easiest way to build on [mferbuilderDAO](https://mferbuilderdao.org)
+> the `mferbuilder-sdk` is a Typescript library that provides type safe interactions and data fetching for the mferbuilderDAO contracts.

-the `mferbuilder-SDK` is a Typescript library that provides type safe interactions and data fetching for the mferbuilderDAO contracts.
+*this is an mferbuilderDAO-scoped fork of the [builder-sdk](https://github.com/neokry/builder-sdk) by [neokry](https://github.com/neokry).*

 ## getting started